kanoahUCLA/Dementia-Project/README.md

 Hey Brain Wave Research Members this repository acts as a storage point for our dementia project.
 Here you will find inmportant information and functions:
 **Final Results**: This holds the cortical measurements across all the patients in the OASIS dataset **Functions**: This holds prewritten code that can be used to anaylze the dataset to give you an idea of what kind of figures you can produce
-            **PT**: Holds all the information related to this study and
+**PT**: Holds all the information related to the patients in this study

 **What is this dataset**: The OASIS (Open Access Series of Imaging Studies) is a publicly available neuroimaging dataset designed to study brain aging and Alzheimer’s disease using structural and functional MRI.